 Are you tired of feeling misunderstood or judged by professionals and loved ones because of how you dress, how you feel, or what you want?

-If so, then I can offer you a culturally safe and therapeutic environment in which you are treated with respect, compassion, and celebration of who you are right now.
+If so, then I can offer you a culturally safe, culturally humble, and therapeutic environment in which you are treated with respect, compassion, and celebration of who you are right now.

-This includes but is not limited to people with strict and conservative religious observance, people with refugee status, non-binary people, goths, people involved in sex work, stressed out parents, people with Autistic/Aspy neurostyles, people in D/s relationships, and people in consensually non-monogamous and polyamorous/multi-partnered relationships and families.
+This includes but is not limited to people with strict and conservative religious observance, people with refugee status, non-binary people, goths, people involved in sex work, stressed out parents, Autistic/Aspie people of all ages, mixed neurostyle Autistic/Aspie and allistic (non-Aspie) relationships, people in D/s relationships, and people in consensually non-monogamous and polyamorous/multi-partnered relationships and families.